wkumari/draft-vandergaast-edns-client-subnet/README.md

    queries they receive.
 This is described in Section 6.5.

-   The mechanisms provided by ECS raise various security related concerns, related to cache growth, the ability to spoof EDNS0 options, and privacy.
+   The mechanisms provided by ECS raise various security related concerns related to cache growth, the ability to spoof EDNS0 options, and privacy.
 Section 10 explores various mitigation techniques.

-Contavalli, et al.      Expires November 21, 2015               [Page 5]
+   The expectation, however, is that this option will primarily be used between Recursive Resolvers and Authoritative Nameservers that are sensitive to network location issues.
+Most Recursive Resolvers,

-Internet-Draft         Client Subnet in DNS Querys              May 2015
+Contavalli, et al.      Expires December 14, 2015               [Page 5]

-   The expectation, however, is that this option will only be used by Recursive Resolvers and Authoritative Nameservers that incur geolocation issues.
+Internet-Draft         Client Subnet in DNS Querys             June 2015

-   Most Recursive Resolvers, Authoritative Nameservers and Stub Resolvers will never know about this option, and will continue working as they had been.
+   Authoritative Nameservers and Stub Resolvers will never need to know about this option, and will continue working as they had been.

    Failure to support this option or its improper handling will, at worst, cause suboptimal identification of client location, which is a